lodash/lodash/doc/README.md

 ### <a id="_differencearray--array1-array2-"></a>`_.difference(array [, array1, array2, ...])`
 <a href="#_differencearray--array1-array2-">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L4115 "View in source") [&#x24C9;][1]

-Creates an array excluding all values of the passed-in arrays using strict equality for comparisons, i.e. `===`.
+Creates an array excluding all values of the provided arrays using strict equality for comparisons, i.e. `===`.

 #### Arguments
 1. `array` *(Array)*: The array to process.